minamijoyo/tfedit/README.md

 - Keep comments: Update lots of existing Terraform configurations without losing comments as much as possible.
 - Built-in operations:
   - filter awsv4upgrade: Upgrade configurations to AWS provider v4.
 Only `aws_s3_bucket` refactor is supported.
+- Generate a migration file for state operations: Read a Terraform plan file in JSON format and generate a migration file in [tfmigrate](https://github.com/minamijoyo/tfmigrate) HCL format.
+Currently, only import actions required by awsv4upgrade are supported.

 In short, given the following Terraform configuration file for the AWS provider v3: